Eakins History, Family Crest & Coats of Arms

 Eakins Settlers in United States in the 17th Century

-- William Eakins, who settled in Providence, Rhode Island in 1635
+- William Eakins, aged 15, who arrived in Isla de Providencia in 1635 aboard the ship "Expectation"

 - Jonathon Eakins, who settled in Maryland in 1685